 - Windows—Choose Start > Programs > PostgreSQL (version) > pgAdmin III.

-- Mac OS X—Double-click pgAdmin III in the /Applications/PostgreSQL (version) folder.
+- Mac—Double-click pgAdmin III in the /Applications/PostgreSQL (version) folder.

 - Linux—Enter /usr/bin/pgadmin3.